Carlo Agostino Fabroni

 Carlo Agostino Fabroni (28 August 1651 - 19 September 1727) was an Italian Roman Catholic cardinal.

 Biography

 Born in Pistoia to a comfortable family, his studies led him to join the Jesuits.
 In 1706, he was made cardinal by Pope Clement XI.
 He became a close advisor and secretary of the Office of Propaganda Fide for Pope Innocent XII.
 From the latter position, along with the scholar Gregorio Selleri, he coauthored a censure of Jansenism and the writings of Pasquier Quesnel.
 The censure was released in 1713 by Clement XI under the title of Bolla Unigenitus Dei Filius.
+He was the head of the conservative zelanti faction.

 Before his death, he built the Biblioteca Fabroniana in Pistoia to house his donation of 8000 volumes.
 He died in Rome.